ocantillana/Wallmart/README.md

 # Highligths of technical solution's scheme and architecture

-- We'll have three main dockerized parts as mentioned at the beggining, deployed and running on a local machine, and they interact according the folowing image:
+- First we'll have three main dockerized parts as mentioned at the beggining, deployed and running on a local machine, and they interact according the folowing image:

 <img src="Img/solution_components.jpg" width="80%"  />

-- Regarding "front" component (Angular 11 application), the simple structure of components is shown below:
+- Second, regarding "front" component (Angular 11 application), the simple structure of components is shown below:

 <img src="Img/angular_arrange.png" width="80%"  />

+- And finally, the REST API built en .NET Core 3.1 has a internal N-Layer architecture to ensure responsability separation and maintainability which follows next diagram's approach: